hinesboy/mavonEditor/README-EN.md

 #### Webpack

+> If you do not need code highlighting, you can ignore this step

 For optimize the size of pack, since v2.0.0 `hightlight.js` will on-demand load highlight files, you should pack highlight files(`mavon-editor/dist/js/*.js`) manual.
 If you are using webpack , you sould config `webpack` as shown below `webpack.conf.js`: